ccSun/hexoBlogOnGitHub/source/_posts/android-managing-memory.md

 The ProGuard tool shrinks, optimizes, and obfuscates your code by removing unused code and renaming classes, fields, and methods with semantically obscure names.
 Using ProGuard can make your code more compact, requiring fewer RAM pages to be mapped.

 ### 12. Use zipalign on your final APK

+签名后必须zipalign。Failing to do so can cause your app to require significantly more RAM, because things like resources can no longer be mmapped from the APK.

 ### 13. Use multiple processes